 Protest and the police response to it grabbed worldwide attention during the meeting of the World Trade Organization in Seattle eight years ago.
-The final settlement of two pending lawsuits reminded officials of the right to peaceful dissent in times of turmoil.
+The final settlement of an ACLU lawsuit reminded officials of the right to peaceful dissent in times of turmoil.

 In 1999, Mayor Paul Schell issued an order to militarize two dozen blocks of downtown Seattle.
 Police restricted passage into this "no-protest zone" to persons with official WTO business, business owners, employees, customers, residents, and emergency personnel.
-In practice, police harassed or arrested anyone who displayed anti-WTO buttons, stickers, or signs.
+In practice, police denied entry to anyone who displayed anti-WTO buttons, stickers, or signs.

-The ACLU sued the city of Seattle in March 2000 on behalf of several citizens whose free speech rights were repressed by police.
-Victor Menotti, a credentialed representative of the International Forum on Globalization, was arrested for sharing his views on WTO policies with a journalist on a downtown street.
+The ACLU sued the city of Seattle on behalf of several citizens whose free speech rights were suppressed by police.
+Plaintiffs included Victor Menotti, a credentialed representative of the International Forum on Globalization, who was arrested for sharing his views on WTO policies with a journalist on a downtown street.
 Doug Skove, a resident of Vashon Island, had two signs seized by police because they criticized the WTO and advocated for the right to protest peacefully.
-In September 2006, the city finally settled their claims for a total of \$75,000.